apache/commons-rdf/src/site/markdown/userguide.md

 Implementations are free to choose their level of integration with Commons RDF.
-Several methods defined in Commons RDF therefore explicitly note the possibility of throwing a `UnsupportedOperationException`.
+Several methods defined in Commons RDF therefore explicitly note the possibility of throwing a `UnsupportedOperationException` - however the implementations provided by Commons RDF

 Different RDF frameworks might have different mechanisms to retrieve a Commons RDF objects like `Graph` or `Triple` (e.g. returned from a query).

-Commons RDF provides a `RDFTermFactory` interface as a way to create new instances, but does not mandate how the factory itself should be instantiated (e.g. a factory might be returned for an open network connection).
+Commons RDF provides a `RDFTermFactory` interface as an interoperable way to create new instances, but does not mandate how the factory itself should be instantiated (e.g. a factory might be returned for an open network connection).

 ### Cross-compatibility